tweenrex/tweenrex/README.md

 --- | --- |
 duration | The duration of the tween in milliseconds |
 frameSize | Enforces a fixed amount of time per frame.
 If ```0```, Tweens will use actual deltas and attempt to sync to requestAnimationFrame.
 The default value is ```0```. |
+labels | A dictionary of named times used for seeking |
 scheduler | The observable that provides new time deltas.
 If ```undefined```, the Tween will use a default scheduler.
 The default value is ```undefined```.  |

 ### Properties